Pascal-So/datebin/README.md

 This data can now for example be used in gnuplot to plot histograms over time.

 Using the `-f` command, the number of fields that contain the time information (1-based) can be set.
 In the above case, this is fields 1 and 2, which is the default, therefore we did not have to specify it.
 The syntax in general is: `-f<start>-<end>` for a range of fields, where both start and end can be omitted and will be automatically adjusted to the beginning/end of the line.
 Alternatively, if the information is in a single field, `-f<field>` can be used as well.
 The date information has to be in a format that is accepted by GNU `date`.

+Note that quoting fields will not stop the script from splitting them if the delimiter is found inside the quoted part.